IndexCoop/ITIPS/ITIPS/ITIP-004.md

 ### Fee Security

 At the moment, the `BaseManager` is the receipient of fees prior to distribution and fee accrual can be initiated by anyone as an atomic step (via the `StreamingFee` module).
 This arrangement exposes the fees to extensions that might not conform to Index Community fee requirements.
 We should update `FeeExtension` contracts so fees accrue to directly to themselves - by definition they'll be appropriately permissioned.

 ### Module and Extension Updates

 At the core of this ITIP is a dillema about finding the right balance between protecting methodologist prerogatives and ensuring that Index Coop's engineering team can operate the system securely.

-A solution has to take the following constraints into consideration:
+A solution has to take the following operator requirements into consideration:
 1. the operator must be able to add and remove modules and extensions at will to mitigate vulnerabilities and fix bugs
 2. to design system interactions safely, the operator must have durable guarantees about which modules and extensions are enabled